020 7650 1200

 What happened?

 We often commit substantial resources to conducting factual investigations in-country, including obtaining documentary and witness evidence.
-In pursuing our clients’ cases we frequently ask medical, scientific, environmental and other experts to conduct tests, prepare reports and give expert opinion to the court
+In pursuing our clients’ cases, we frequently ask medical, scientific, environmental and other experts to conduct tests, prepare reports and give expert opinions to the court.

 Who is responsible?

-To avoid responsibility for damage around subsidiary operations, such companies frequently rely on legal principles of “separate personality” – meaning that in law one company is a separate “person” that may not be responsible for the actions of another.
+To avoid responsibility for damage caused by subsidiary operations, such companies frequently rely on legal principles of “separate personality”—meaning that, in law, one company is a separate “person” that may not be responsible for the actions of another.

 Over the past 30 years, Leigh Day’s cases have developed the law in England and established the principle that parent companies can owe a direct “duty of care” to those affected by the harmful activities of their overseas operations.